Umbraco Heartcore

 History

-If you happened to make an amazing query and afterwards erased it by accident, you would be able to re-use it by finding it in the History.
-The History menu can be found in the top part of the Playground, above the query input section.
+If you happen to make an amazing query and afterward erase it by accident, you can re-use it by finding it in the History.

 Prettify